invopop/gobl.fatturapa/README.md

 ### CLI

 The command line interface can be useful for situations when you're using a language other than Golang in your application.
-Install with:
+Download one of the [pre-compiled `gobl.fatturapa` releases](https://github.com/invopop/gobl.fatturapa/releases) or install with:

 ```bash
 go install github.com/invopop/gobl.fatturapa/cmd/gobl.fatturapa